The Witcher 3: Wild Hunt – Hearts of Stone: Gameplay

 Gameplay does not differ much from the base game apart from a different story and exclusive quests.
 The expansion contains several new weapons and items, for example, the Runewright system, where Ofieri craftsmen offer Runes (upgrades for weapons and armor) to the player in exchange for money.

 Release

 On 7 April 2015, CD Projekt announced two expansion packs for The Witcher 3: Wild Hunt— the first expansion being Hearts of Stone and the second being Blood and Wine.
 Hearts of Stone was released on 13 October 2015.
+A third expansion, Songs of the Past, is scheduled to release in 2027.

 Reception

 Hearts of Stone received highly positive reviews from critics, with the PlayStation 4 and Xbox One versions garnering "Universal Acclaim", according to the review aggregator website Metacritic.
 The game scored a 9/10 from reviewers at both IGN and GameSpot.